-In order to build html and pdf versions of the ESMF documentation, LaTeX, the latex2html conversion utility, and the Unix/Linux dvipdf utility must be installed.
+In order to build html and pdf versions of the ESMF documentation, LATEX, the latex2html conversion utility, and the Unix/Linux dvipdf utility must be installed.
+The csh shell is also required to complete the documentation build.

-8.3 Third Party Libraries
+8.4 Third Party Libraries